-Patients usually present with diarrhea, abdominal pain, and leukocytosis, and a history of recent antibiotic use.
+Clostridioides difficile-associated disease usually presents with diarrhea, abdominal pain, and leukocytosis, and a history of recent antibiotic use.
 Other common symptoms include fever, abdominal tenderness, and distension.

 Treatment is to discontinue the inciting antimicrobial agent and start therapy with oral fidaxomicin or vancomycin (metronidazole may be used as an alternative option in certain patients and some locations).
 Surgery may be required in fulminant disease.
 Fecal microbiota transplantation is an option in severe and fulminant disease, and recurrent infections.

-About 5% to 50% of treated patients have recurrence after discontinuation of therapy but most respond to a second course of therapy.
-Fecal microbiota transplantation may be recommended in patients with multiple recurrences.
+Up to half of treated patients have recurrence after discontinuation of therapy but most respond to a second course of therapy.
+Fecal microbiota transplantation is recommended in patients with multiple recurrences.
 Bezlotoxumab may be considered in patients at high risk of recurrence.